AF Leporis: Characteristics

-AF Leporis is a member of the Beta Pictoris moving group, with an astronomically young age of about 24 million years.
-It hosts a circumstellar disk and one known exoplanet.
+It is about 24 million years old and is spinning rapidly with a projected rotational velocity of around 50 km/s, giving it a rotation period of less than a day.
+The star has 9% more mass than the Sun and 1.25 times the Sun's radius.
+The abundance of elements with mass greater than hydrogen – the star's metallicity – is higher than in the Sun.
+AF Leporis is radiating 1.84 times the luminosity of the Sun from its photosphere at an effective temperature of 6,130 K.

 Planetary system

-In 2023, a gas giant exoplanet was discovered in orbit around AF Leporis by direct imaging using the NIRC2 instrument at the W. M. Keck Observatory and the SPHERE instrument at the Very Large Telescope.
+In 2023, a super-Jupiter exoplanet, AF Leporis b, was discovered in orbit around AF Leporis by direct imaging using the NIRC2 instrument at the W. M. Keck Observatory and the SPHERE instrument at the Very Large Telescope.
 It was also detected in astrometric data from the Hipparcos and Gaia spacecraft, allowing an accurate measurement of its mass.
+AF Leporis b was later precovered in imaging data from 2011.